 Construction of the WW2 coastal artillery battery started in late 1939 or early 1940 as 2 Officers and 39 OR deployed from Grey Point Fort to man the newly installed 6-inch guns at Magilligan in the summer of 1940.
 While 3 positions are marked on the map, it seems that in November 1940 No. 2 Gun was relocated, presumably to the new No. 3 position.
 I can only speculate as to this decision, but it is likely that while No. 1 and No. 2 positions gave good coverage into the Atlantic, there was no rear protection into the Lough, and with the U-boat threat very high at the time, it must have been decided to relocate to No. 3 position in order to provide an element of rear protection should an enemy vessel reach the lough.

-Of note, two notable features that are identifiable are the Barr & Stroud (rangefinder) position which is now the site of a modern CCTV mast, and possibly the eastern (No. 1) searchlight platform; although map overlays suggest the searchlight was closer to the rangefinder.
-Using the topography of the dunes, the rangefinder was positioned on the highest point behind No. 1 gun position, and the searchlight on a man made platform to it’s front.
+Of note, two notable identifiable features are the Barr & Stroud (rangefinder) position which is now the site of a modern CCTV mast, and possibly the eastern (No. 1) searchlight platform; although map overlays suggest the searchlight was closer to the rangefinder.
+Using the topography of the dunes, the rangefinder was positioned on the highest point behind No. 1 gun position, and the searchlight was on a man-made platform to its front.
 The 1812 Martello tower was also modified and used as the Battery Observation Post with No.2 gun close by.